Gjakova, Kosova / Kosovo - Things to Do in Gjakova

 Explore the Historic Old Bazaar

-Booking Tip: The bazaar is free to explore and best visited in the morning when shops are opening and craftsmen are at work.
+Booking Tip: The bazaar is free to explore and open daily from early morning until evening.
+Visit in the morning for the most authentic experience when local vendors are setting up.
 Guided walking tours cost around €10-15 per person and provide valuable historical context.
-Look for local guides who speak your language and have official certification.

-Booking Tip: Entry is free, but modest dress is required (covering shoulders and knees).
-Visit during non-prayer times, typically mid-morning or mid-afternoon.
-Consider hiring a local guide for €5-10 to learn about Islamic architecture and the mosque's history.
+Booking Tip: Entry is free, but dress modestly and remove shoes before entering.
+Best visited outside prayer times (check local prayer schedule).
+Consider hiring a local guide for €5-10 to learn about the architectural and historical significance.

 Experience Local Food Culture